 Students who are influenced by another language are given the state English language proficiency placement screener to determine their level of English proficiency.

 In addition to the test, other measures used to determine if a student would benefit from additional support in learning English include classroom observations, tests and schoolwork.

-How does ELS support the needs of an English Learner?
+How does ELS support the needs of a Multilingual Learner?

-While each student’s level of support will be based on their individual needs, the ELS program provides language support alongside grade level content.
-English learners acquire English through participation in age-appropriate instruction that is aligned with State standards.
-The primary goal of teaching language through content is to make grade-level standards and curriculum accessible to English learners at all levels of English proficiency and to provide explicit language development based upon the language demands of the content.
+While each student’s level of support will be based on their individual needs, the ELS program provides explicit language instruction and support alongside grade level content.
+Multilingual learners acquire English through participation in age-appropriate instruction that is aligned with State standards.
+The primary goal of teaching language through content is to make grade-level standards and curriculum accessible to Multilingual learners at all levels of English proficiency and to provide explicit language development based upon the language demands of the content.